justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 # Major Collection

-Major collections are used to reclaim unused heap memory.
+Baker's technique uses a copying collector for both the minor and major generations of collection.
+One of the drawbacks of using a copying collector for major GC is that it relocates all the live objects during collection.
+This is problematic for supporting native threads because an object can be relocated at any time, invalidating any references to the object.
+To prevent this either all threads must be stopped while major GC is running or a read barrier must be used each time an object is accessed.
+Both options add a potentially significant overhead so instead Cyclone uses a tracing collector based on the Doligez-Leroy-Gonthier (DLG) algorithm for major collections.

+An advantage of this approach is that major GC executes asynchronously so threads can continue to run concurrently even during collections.
 A collector thread is used to perform a major GC with cooperation from the mutator threads.

 ## Lazy Sweeping